ergoplatform/ergodocs/docs/eco/lithos.md

 # Lithos

-Lithos hopes to provide a low-risk opportunity for lenders to earn yield on their ERG by providing collateral to mining pools while promoting increasingly decentralised block production.

-> ERGOHACK VI Update: Collateral contracts have been completed.
-Also, the ability of miners to directly insert necessary transactions into blocks has been successfully demonstrated.
+Lithos is a project that aims to create a decentralized mining pool infrastructure by providing a low-risk opportunity for lenders to earn yield on their ERG by providing collateral to mining pools while promoting increasingly decentralized block production.
+This means that the project plans to enable miners to directly insert necessary transactions into blocks in a fully decentralized and trustless manner, bringing significant benefits to miners outside of just decentralization.

-> For many years, the attempts to make efficient, decentralized mining pools have failed or petered out after time.
-Although some instances of decentralized pools have existed many faced issues such as security concerns, lack of miner usage, and failures to achieve both efficiency and full decentralization.
-Innovation in mining pool infrastructure and software has also plataued, with Stratum v1 being the standard method of communication for sending and receiving work to mining pools. *LITHOS* proposes a new solution to the decentralized pool challenges, one which also brings signifcant benefits to miners outside of just decentralization.
+Traditionally, attempts to create decentralized mining pools have faced challenges such as security concerns, lack of miner usage, and failures to achieve both efficiency and full decentralization.
+However, Lithos proposes a new solution to these challenges by using a new protocol that verifies miners' work and pays them out accordingly while utilizing Stratum as the "networking layer" for the protocol.
+The protocol is blockchain-agnostic, meaning that Lithos may support mining pools for any Proof of Work (PoW) blockchain.
->
-> The LITHOS protocol plans to usher in a new era for PoW mining, one where mining pools live on-chain, fully decentralized and trustless.
-Stratum will serve as the "networking layer" for the protocol, while the LITHOS protocol will help to verify miner's work and pay them out accordingly.
-LITHOS is a blockchain agnostic protocol, and mining pools for ANY PoW blockchain may be supported by LITHOS.
+Recently, Lithos has completed collateral contracts, and the ability of miners to directly insert necessary transactions into blocks has been successfully demonstrated during the ERGOHACK VI event.
+Overall, the goal of Lithos is to usher in a new era for PoW mining, where mining pools are fully decentralized, efficient, and trustless.

 - [Telegram](https://t.me/LITHOS_Protocol)
 - [GitHub](https://github.com/Lithos-Protocol)